sbauerw/Data_Analyst_Portfolio/README.md

-# Data_Analyst_Portfolio
+Welcome to my professional portfolio on GitHub!

-Hello, welcome to my professional portfolio.
+I'm Stefan, a Junior Data Analyst with a specialization in Business Intelligence.
+This repository is dedicated to showcasing a collection of my work and projects.

-My name is Stefan, I'm a Jr Data Analyst specialicing in Business Intelligence.
-I have created this repository to showcase some of my work.
+I invite you to explore the repository and provide your valuable feedback or make specific requests by reaching out to me at stefanbauerw@gmail.com.

-Feel free to reach out if you have any comments or request at stefanbauerw@gmail.com
+Thank you for visiting, and I look forward to connecting with you!